-[Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Capital One Quicksilver Cash Rewards and Chase Slate.
-Disclosure: Cards from our partners are mentioned below.]
+[UPDATE: Some offers mentioned below have expired.
+You can view the current offers from our partners here — Chase Slate.
+DISCLOSURE: Cards from our partners are mentioned below.]

 Credit cards are a unique tool in that they can be just as empowering as they can be destructive for your finances.
 It all depends on how you use them.
 And while there are almost always exceptions to personal finance rules, there are a few things you just shouldn’t do with credit cards.

 Perhaps you’re excited about the new credit card you got.
 That’s great — but don’t take a picture of it and post it to social media.
 You’re just asking for someone to steal and use the information.
 Being a victim of credit card fraud — or any kind of identity theft — is messy and no fun, so don’t bring it upon yourself.